MooersLab/cctbxsnips-SublimeText3/README.md

-# cctbxsnips for the SublimeText3 text editor
+# cctbxsnips for the Sublime Text 3 text editor

 ## CCTBX